PUTvision/MachineLearningCourse/README.md

 # MachineLearningCourse
-Code for Machine learning course (PUTvision @ Poznan University of Technology, Institute of Robotics and Machine Intelligence)
+Code for Machine learning course

+Copyright PUTvision @ Poznan University of Technology,  Institute of Robotics and Machine Intelligence

+---